-- The Instrument

 - Terms & Symbols

-- Playing Posture

 - Rhythmic & Melodic Perception

 - Improvisation & Composition

-- Interpretation

 - Technical Work Scales & Exercises to develop Technique

-- Pitch Repertoire

 - Sight Reading

-- Tuning and Intonation

 - Performance

-- Articulation

 Our Curriculum continues to develop each of these areas across Five Levels of Playing Standards.
 In Primary School, most students progress to a Level Two playing standard.
-As there is no set timeline, the aim of all music teachers is for students to strive to achieve a Level Five playing standard by the time they graduate from high school.
+As there is no set timeline, the aim of all music Educators is for students to strive to achieve a Level Five playing standard by the time they graduate from high school.